 1) Ottawa hospital Department of Emergency Medicine Pre-Clerkship Elective

-Preclerkship (1st and 2nd year) University of Ottawa Student Electives (Observerships) in the Department of Emergency Medicine for the Academic Year 2016-17
+Preclerkship (1st and 2nd year) University of Ottawa Student Electives (Observerships) in the Department of Emergency Medicine for the current Academic Year

-Please note: you will be contacted in SPRING 2016 if you are chosen to complete an elective.
+Please note: you will be contacted in the following SPRING if you are chosen to complete an elective.

 Preclerkship electives will only occur from April to August ONLY due to the high volume of senior electives from September to February.